 If you’re interested in getting into flipping, this guide is a great starting point.

 Important note: Most scholarship funds can only be used for tuition and related expenses.

 They say that a penny saved is a penny earned.
 And as a college student, tuition and books are probably your biggest expenses.
 Landing scholarships can help you pay for college, which in turn should help free up some of your cash for spending money.

 You might not think of scholarships as a way to earn money in college, but this is a very important area for students to optimize.

-College athletes will need to train and play hard to earn athletic scholarships, while dedicated students will need to study long hours to earn academic merit scholarships.
+While college athletes will need to train and play hard to earn athletic scholarships, dedicated students will need to study long hours to earn academic merit scholarships.

 Making some extra money while you’re in school can help you avoid excessive student loan debt, and can also provide some spending money along the way.

-Before you work your butt off to pay for tuition, make sure you’re getting all the financial aid and scholarships that are available to you.
+Before you work your butt off to pay for tuition, make sure you’re getting all the financial aid and scholarships available to you.